Jamie Foxx accused of sexual assault in new lawsuit - KESQ

 The alleged incident occurred in 2015 at Catch NYC, a popular New York City restaurant, according to the complaint obtained by CNN.

-CNN has reached out to representatives for Foxx as well as the plaintiff’s attorney.
+CNN has reached out to a representative for the plaintiff seeking comment.

 The plaintiff, identified as Jane Doe, claims in the suit that Foxx “intentionally and without consent used force to offensively touch Plaintiff’s person,” including groping her breasts and genitals.
 The complaint alleges Foxx seemed “intoxicated” at the time of the incident.